When the convention center is the real anchor

 Back Bay base

-Use when the work block is limited and classic Boston should lead.
+Use when the work block is limited and Public Garden, Copley, Newbury, or classic Boston should lead.

-Tie breaker: Count the number of fixed Seaport blocks before choosing the hotel.
+Tie breaker: Count the number of fixed Seaport blocks before choosing the hotel; two or more usually justify the waterfront base.

 Waterfront dinner vs cross-town dinner